 Screen Description Date and Total Cycles Shows the date for the given history record as well as the total number of cycles that occurred during that day.
-Recycle/Inject Displays the total time that the pump has been recycling and injecting Time For the day.
-Number of Pump Actuations Displays the number of pump actuations that occurred during the day.
-Cycle Counts There are a number of screens that are used to display all of the cycle types for the current day.
+Recycle/Inject 1 Displays the total time that the pump has been recycling and injecting for pump 1.
+Recycle/Inject 2 Displays the total time that the pump has been recycling and injecting for pump 2.
+Recycle/Inject 3 Displays the total time that the pump has been recycling and injecting for pump 3.
+Pump Pulse 1 & 2 The total number of pump pulses detected for pumps 1 and 2.
+Pump Pulse 3 The total number of pump pulses detected for pump 3.
+OK and Start Cycles The number of normal (OK) and startup cycles that completed for the day.
+Operator Change & Low Battery Cycles The number of cycles that occurred where the cycle was cut short by an operator pressing the run or stop buttons, and the number of cycles cut short by a low battery shutdown.
+High Line Pressure and Artificial Lift Cycles The numebr of cycles that occurred where the cycle was cut short by controller going into high line pressure recycle and the number of cycles cut short by a rate change due to artificial lift optimization.
 Day Start This defines the gas day cut off.
 When the controller passes this time each day, the history for the current day will stop and a new day will start.
 Reset Log This clears all of the daily log data.